thumbnail image

 received a camera and lighting grant through DC-Camera/WIFV DC,

-Producing other filmmaker's projects brings me so much joy,
+Producing other filmmaker's projects brings me a lot of joy,

 and I've gotten to work on some great ones like:

-I'm also producing a 2023 Netflix/LALIFF Inclusion Fellowship short called
+I also produced a 2023 Netflix/LALIFF Inclusion Fellowship short called

 starring Haskiri Velazquez (Saved By The Bell);

-and I have a porfolio of live-action and animated episodics, features, and shorts
+and have a slate of live-action and animated episodics, features, and shorts.

 • SHORT FILMS